My Blog List

 These are similar data for chaffinches.

-I don't remember ever seeing a finch on the peanut feeder so I think I'll continue with peanuts until they are also used up and see what happens.
+I don't remember ever seeing a finch on the peanut feeder so I think I'll continue with peanuts until they are all used up and see what happens.
 That will be a relief to the woodpeckers who will be here with their fledglings in June.

 I reckon I only see about one sick finch a year here.
 One effect of stopping feeding is that all the finches will disappear so recording of both healthy and sick finches will presumably plummet but I expect the BTO experts have thought about that.
 I'll be disappointed not to see the birds but I guess it is all for the greater good.